CityofToronto/bdit_flashcrow/lib/controller/README.md

 - `web`: `/api` (everything else).

 Paths in controllers are relative to these service root paths.
 For instance: `CollisionController` is handled by `web`, so to call an endpoint `/collisions/byCentreline` in `CollisionController` you must make a request to `/api/collisions/byCentreline`.

+## Common HTTP Codes

+All MOVE REST API endpoints return common HTTP codes in the following circumstances.
+Other circumstances are documented on a per-endpoint basis, as are any exceptions to these conventions.

+### HTTP 400: Bad Request

+Returned when the URL parameters, request body ("payload"), or GET query parameters are invalid or missing.

+### HTTP 403: Forbidden

+Returned when the user must authenticate to access the endpoint but is not authenticated, or when the user is authenticated but lacks sufficient permission (`scope`).

+### HTTP 404: Not Found

+Returned when the request URL does not correspond to a MOVE REST API endpoint, or when the request would refer to a non-existent resource (e.g. collision, traffic study, study request, etc.)

+## Authentication

+For routes that require authentication, you must provide a valid `session` cookie with your request.

+For non-`GET` routes that additionally modify MOVE application data, you must provide a CSRF token.
+There are two ways to pass this token: via the `csrf` cookie, or via the `X-CSRF-Token` request header.

+To authenticate, log in via the MOVE web application and complete the OpenID Connect login flow.
+MOVE does not currently offer programmatic authentication (e.g. via OAuth, OpenID Connect, etc.)

+## Validation

+Schemas for request parameters and body are specified using the validation library `joi`.
+More complex schemas are stored in [`lib/model`](https://github.com/CityofToronto/bdit_flashcrow/tree/master/lib/model).